-Getting Started - 2014 Annual Report
+Getting Started - 2015 Annual Report

-This document is provided to assist you in completing the ACCJC 2014 Annual Report, which will be submitted electronically.
-You will be using data from Fall 2013 and the two previous fall semesters to complete this report except where specified otherwise.
+This document is provided to assist you in completing the ACCJC 2015 Annual Report, which will be submitted electronically.
+You will be using data from Fall 2014 and the two previous fall semesters to complete this report except where specified otherwise.
 Attached are the report questions you may use to prepare before completing the report online.

 - 1. The Chief Executive Officer (CEO) and the Accreditation Liaison Officer (ALO) will each receive e-mail instructions with an individually assigned username and password.
-The Commission requires the CEO to certify that the information provided in the form is accurate and to submit the form. - 2.
-If necessary, the password may be changed using the "Update Profile" link once the ALO has logged into the report.
+The Commission requires the CEO to certify that the information provided in the form is accurate and then to submit the form. - 2.
+If necessary at the institution, the password may be changed using the "Update Profile" link once you have logged into the report.
 Please note that the ACCJC staff are not able to retrieve lost passwords if they have been changed. - 3.
 Please do not share your login information.
-Instead, the ALO may create two additional accounts in the "Update Profile" to assist in completing the Annual Report. - 4.
+Instead, you may create two additional accounts in the "Update Profile" for designated others to assist in completing the Annual Report. - 4.
 Only the CEO can submit the final version of the Annual Report.
-The CEO will use the separate username and password sent by e-mail to submit the report. - 5.
+The CEO will use the separate username and password sent by e-mail to the CEO, for submitting the report. - 5.
 You may download copies of this document from the Annual Report login screen by clicking the "Getting Started" link near the bottom of the login screen. - 6.
 Some questions have "[Read Additional Instructions]" pop-up windows that contain important details to assist in accurately providing the requested information. - 7.
-If you need to "skip" a question because you do not have all the information or need to validate data, a "skip" button is provided.
+If you need to skip a question because you do not have all the information or need to validate data, a "skip" button is provided.
 The report form will retain any information that is entered and mark the question as "skipped" so that you will be able to more easily find it at a later time to complete and "Submit" the answer.
 If you need to go back to a previous question, use the "Review Prior Question" button. - 8.
-Please note that narrative responses for questions 23, 35, and 36-39 are limited to 1,250 characters (approximately 250 words). - 9.
+Please note that narrative responses for questions 23, 35, and 36-39 are limited to 1,350 characters (approximately 250 words). - 9.
+If a question is not applicable, please enter n/a in that box. - 10.
 You may edit your answers as many times as you wish until the CEO performs the "Final Submission" of the Annual Report.
 Upon the final submission, e-mail notifications will be sent to the ALO and the institution's CEO with a copy of the final report.
-Please be sure to retain a copy of the final report for your college files. - 10.
-If a question is not applicable, please enter n/a in that box. - 11.
-The report must be submitted by March 31, 2014; however, if additional time is required to obtain specific data, please e-mail Krista Johns at kjohns@accjc.org.
+Please be sure to retain a copy of the final report for your college files. - 11.
+The report must be submitted by March 31, 2015; however, if additional time is required to obtain specific data, please e-mail Krista Johns at kjohns@accjc.org.
 If any changes are required after you have submitted the report, please call Krista Johns, 415-506-0234, at the Commission office. - 12.
 If you have any questions about the form, please call or e-mail Krista Johns.